andreaevferrari/andreaevferrari.github.io/README.md

 Broadly speaking, I have been pioneering the following research directions:

 - Describe observables of 3d SUSY gauge theories exploting the geometry of vortex and quasi-map moduli spaces.
-See a sample [talk](talks/Geom_Indices) and a [slide deck](talks/Geom_Indices.pdf).
+[Sample talk at PI](https://pirsa.org/19030107) and [sample slide deck](talks/Geom_Indices.pdf).
 - Understand 2d chiral CFTs (VOAs) that arise at the boundary of tolopogically twisted 3d QFTs in terms of the vacuum geometry of the 3d theory.
-See a sample [talk]() and a [slide deck](talks/Hyper_VOAs.pdf).
+[Sample talk at the Simons Center](https://scgp.stonybrook.edu/video_portal/video.php?id=6991) and a [sample slide deck](talks/Hyper_VOAs.pdf).
 - Understand generalised symmetries in QFT in terms of higher representation theory, opening up the understanding of their representations.
-See a sample [talk]() and a [slide deck](talks/Berry_GenCoh.pdf).
+[Sample talk at Oxford](https://www.youtube.com/watch?v=vwkouB69R-M) and [sample slide deck](talks/GenSym_HigherGauge.pdf).
 - Understand the relation between moduli spaces of Berry connections of QFT systems/periodic monopoles and generalised cohomology.
-See a sample [talk]() and [slide deck](talks/GenSym_HigherGauge.pdf).
+[Sample talk at ICTP](https://www.youtube.com/watch?v=2VEXMpJmCeo) and [sample slide deck](talks/Berry_GenCoh.pdf).

 I am currently working on the following: